Market Forecasting and Micro-economics Consultant.

 That alone is not sufficient, but the next step of being able to use the model comes from 'playing' with it to get the answers to "what if?" questions.
 So, we have produced models that can give graphical results or generate business accounts, whatever the client is comfortable with.
 We can use powerful Mathematical tools but the client need not be concerned with that aspect.
 McCann's experience in interacting with clients at all levels and in all business functions will make the interaction easy.

-McCann experience with problems over these time scales is that people rarely expand their time horizons far enough to see the whole picture.
-Even if they try, they tend to miss interaction effects and think more in terms of extrapolating, sometimes with statistical models, from the recent past.
+My experience with problems over these time scales is that people rarely expand their time horizons far enough to see the whole picture.
+Even if they try, they tend to miss the complexity created by interaction effects and think more in terms of extrapolating, sometimes with statistical models, from the recent past.
 My (MJMcC) observation is that the demographics and the compelling force of reality can be quantified to make a big improvement in perception.
-You only have to contact us to get help!
+You only have to contact me to get help!

-Dr Mike McCann is a member of the IEEE, a Fellow of the IEE and a Chartered Engineer but as well as the engineering background that provides the underpinning analytical skill, he has held planning management and operational research positions in industry (Fortune 500).
+Dr Mike McCann is a Life-Member of the IEEE, a Fellow of the IET and a Chartered Engineer and a life member of SigmaXi but as well as the engineering and science background that provides the underpinning analytical skill, he has held planning management and operational research positions in industry (Fortune 500).
 Resume/CV

 Links in website: